addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Fixtures example:

 Let us now go through a more complete example of using fixtures.
-One thing that most of us are used to doing in jQuery is working with lists - they're often used to define the markup for menus, grids and a number of other components.
+One thing that most of us are used to doing in jQuery is working with lists - they're often used to define the markup for menus, grids, and a number of other components.
 You may have used jQuery plugins before that manipulated a given list in a particular way and it can be useful to test that the final (manipulated) output of the plugin is what was expected.

 For the purposes of our next example, we're going to use Ben Alman's `$.enumerate()` plugin, which can prepend each item in a list by its index, optionally allowing us to set what the first number in the list is.
-The code snippet for the plugin can be found below, followed by an example of the output is generates:
+The code snippet for the plugin can be found below, followed by an example of the output it generates:

 ```javascript
 $.fn.enumerate = function( start ) {